 Built around the time of the Civil War, its prominent position at the end of the pier made it a natural backdrop for artists painting harbor pictures.
 Finally in the early 1930s, while critiquing a group of students’ pictures, several of which featured the little red shack, Lester Hornby, using a term often employed by French students to describe frequently painted sites, exclaimed, “What – Motif No. 1 again!”
 His fateful words stuck and since then the little red shack has been referred to as “Motif No. 1.”

-And for the past 65 years, Rockport has held a festival called 'Motif No. 1 Day.
-In 2017 it will be held on May 20.
+And for the past six decaes, Rockport has held a festival called 'Motif No. 1 Day.
+In 2018 it was scheduled to be held on May 19.
 (Learn more about it here.)

 History of Motif No. 1

 The shack was originally built circa 1884-85, according to L.M.
 Vincent in In Search of Motif No. 1: The History of a Fish Shack.
 Today’s Motif (or “Motive,” as the locals call it) is actually a replica.
-It was rebuilt by Rockport after the Blizzard of ’78 destroyed the first one.
+Rockport rebuilt it after the Blizzard of ’78 destroyed the first one.

 Motif No. 1 was first used for storing gear and fish.
 In the 1890s, the U.S. Naval fleet began to summer in Sandy Bay.
-The great battleships sent out launches to bring tourists to the ships, and visits by the 'Great Fleets' became one of the premier summer events on the North Shore.
+The great battleships sent out launches to bring tourists to the ships.
+Visits by the 'Great Fleets' became a premier summer event on the North Shore.
 Advertisements in Boston suggested people rendezvous next to the 'fish shack on the rocks' to catch a launch to the ships, according to Leslie D. Bartlett in a 1998 Gloucester Times column.

-For decades Motif No. 1 “settled into a peaceful coexistence” with fishermen and tourists, even after the naval fleet stopped visiting in the 1930s, wrote Bartlett.
-It continued to attract plein air painters, and the artist John Buckley bought the shack in the 1930s to use as his studio.
+For decades Motif No. 1 'settled into a peaceful coexistence' with fishermen and tourists, even after the naval fleet stopped visiting in the 1930s, wrote Bartlett.
+It continued to attract plein air painters.
+Finally, the artist John Buckley bought the shack in the 1930s to use as his studio.

 Hibbard organized Rockport artists to paint the old fish house, four gallons of crank case oil were added to a red paint mixture to prevent glare, and he warned them to "keep away from that barn red."

-In 1950, the Rockport Board of Trade launched The Rockport Anchor, an annual publication promoting Rockport history and events to tourists.
+The Rockport Board of Trade subsequently launched The Rockport Anchor, an annual publication promoting Rockport history and events to tourists.
 The Motif, of course, graced the cover.
 That year Rockport held the first “Motif No. 1 Day,” a late May festival to encourage tourism.
+Since then, the festival attracted crowds of tourists every year.

-By 1962 Motif No. 1’s reputation had been misappropriated.
-Its image was spotted in advertisements for towns in Connecticut, Rhode Island, Cape Cod, and for Virginia Beach and Portland, Maine.
+Because of its iconic look, other locations began to misappropriate Motif No. 1's image.
+The little red shack appeared in advertisements for towns in Connecticut, Rhode Island, Cape Cod, and for Virginia Beach and Portland, Maine.

-On April 4, 2002, Motif No. 1 graced a postage stamp as part of the postal service's “Greetings from America.”
+On April 4, 2002, Motif No. 1 graced a postage stamp as part of the postal service's “Greetings from America” series.
 The postal service commissioned artists to create stamps with a vintage look similar to 1940s postcards.
-Motif No. 1 and Mount Greylock were featured, representing eastern and western Massachusetts, respectively.
+So artists designed stamps featuring Motif No. 1 and Mount Greylock, representing eastern and western Massachusetts.

-Disney's The Proposal used Rockport Harbor to represent Sitka, Alaska.
+Another film, Disney's The Proposal, used Rockport Harbor to represent Sitka, Alaska.
 The Motif was slightly altered with a large "SITKA" sign.

 Um, come on Rockport chamber of commerce.
 There is no way that this little red fisheman's shack is really the most painted building in America.